jmrjrmv/run_analysis/README.md

 run_analysis
 ============

-Using R script, generate a tidy data set from data collected from the accelerometers from the Samsung Galaxy S smartphone
+Generate a tidy data set from data collected from the accelerometers from the Samsung Galaxy S smartphone

 1 - INTRODUCTION
 =================

 This repo contains R script run_analysis.R.
-This script creates one data set with data ollected from the accelerometers from the Samsung Galaxy S smartphone.
+This script creates a tidy data set with data collected from the accelerometers from the Samsung Galaxy S smartphone.
 This data concerns Human Activity Recognition Using Smartphones Dataset.
 The experiments have been carried out with a group of 30 subjects volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.